andyboeh/qtphotobox/README.md

 --------

   * Interface to Cameras via gphoto2
-  * Interface to printers via CUPS or an internal Canon Selphy backend (WiFi only)
+  * Interface to printers via CUPS or an internal Canon Selphy backend (WiFi or USB)
   * GPIO-based LED control (PWM only)
   * Review and reprinting of stored images
   * Possibility to wait for a USB drive and save all files there